AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

 // Array [ "tomato", "cucumber", "beans" ]
 ```

-The syntax for the **Spread** operator is the following `...YourArray`.
-Since we wanted the variable `newVeggie` to be a copy of the array `veggie` we assigned it to an Array and inside of it we spread all the values from the variable `veggie` like so:
+The syntax for the **spread** operator is the following `...YourArray`.
+Since we wanted the variable `newVeggie` to be a copy of the array `veggie`, we assigned it to an Array.
+Inside of it we spread all the values from the variable `veggie` like so:
 `[...veggie]`.

 &nbsp;

 ### Spread into a function

-Thanks to the **Spread** operator we have an easier way of calling a function with an Array of arguments.
+Thanks to the spread operator, we have an easier way of calling a function with an array of arguments.

 ```javascript
 // OLD WAY